fgcz/rawDiag/README.md

 ## Requirements
 for Windows/Linux/MacOSX platforms

-Due to license reason, we can not distribute Thermo Fisher Scientific software with the *rawDiag* package.
+Due to license reason, we currently can not distribute Thermo Fisher Scientific software with the *rawDiag* package (we hope that this will change soon).

-The *New RawFileReader from Thermo Fisher Scientific* (see http://planetorbitrap.com/rawfilereader) have to be downloaded and installed to use the R function `read.raw`.
+The *New RawFileReader from Thermo Fisher Scientific* (see http://planetorbitrap.com/rawfilereader) has to be downloaded and installed to use the R function `read.raw`.

 for Linux (Debian) system run the following code snippet:
 ```{sh}